 If you are on a tight budget and looking for a cheap option to enhance the looks of your garage floor, then look no further than paint.
-That’s right, if your floor has become more of a distraction than an attraction, then you can paint a typical 2- car garage floor for less than $60 in paint plus a few dollars in supplies if you don’t have them.
+That’s right.
+If your floor has become more of a distraction than an attraction, you can paint a typical two car garage floor for as little as $30 – $40 in paint from your local home improvement or hardware store, plus the necessary supplies if you don’t have them.

 Why paint your garage floor?

 Maybe the rest of the garage is clean and orderly but the floor draws attention due to some dated stains and repairs.
 Or, maybe it’s just old and worn looking with a few cracks and some pitting.
 To top things off, you are on a tight budget and just want to rid yourself of the eyesore your garage floor has become.